Bingo (American version): Culture

 Single games often have multiple bingos; for example, the players first play for a single line; after that, play goes on until a full card is called; then, play continues for a consolation full card.

-Players often play multiple cards for each game; 30 is not an unusual number.
-Because of the large numbers of cards played by each player, most halls have the players sit at tables to which they often fasten their cards with adhesive tape.
+Players often play multiple cards for each game.
+Because of the large number of cards played by each player, most halls have the players sit at tables to which they often fasten their cards with adhesive tape.
 To mark cards faster the players usually use special markers called daubers.
-At commercial halls, after calling the number the caller then displays the next number on a television monitor; bingo cannot be called until that number is called aloud, however.
+At commercial halls, after calling the number the caller then displays the next number on a television monitor; bingo cannot be called until that number is called aloud.

 Bingo is often used as an instructional tool in American schools and in teaching English as a foreign language in many countries.
 Typically, the numbers are replaced with beginning reader words, pictures, or unsolved math problems.
 Custom bingo creation programs now allow teachers and parents to create bingo cards using their own content.